 Besides travel insurance, this may be the next most important tool in your wallet!
 It is essential to travel with a good credit card or, realistically, several credit cards that you can choose from strategically.

 One of the easiest ways to save money and get free flights is by using loyalty points and miles.
-Every time you swipe a credit card, you should be earning those points and miles.
+Every time you swipe a credit card, you should earn those points and miles.
 You can earn extra by knowing which credit card to swipe and when.

 For example, when buying flights and staying at hotels, use co-branded cards for the airline or hotel chain in order to get bonus points and perks like status recognition.